jaydlawrence/stock-checker/README.md

 replace the path with the absolute paths of your npm bin directory.

-Then you can add it to your cron tab.
+Then you can add it to your cron tab if you are on a unix environment.

 ```
 crontab -e